 RateSetter has signed agreements with the South Australian Government and the CEFC to act as the administrator of the South Australian Home Battery Scheme.

-Under the Scheme, 40,000 South Australian households have access to up to $6000 in government subsidies to put toward the cost of the battery component of solar and battery installations.
+Under the Scheme, 40,000 South Australian households have access to up to $6000 in SA state government subsidies to put toward the cost of the battery component of solar and battery installations.

 The CEFC will finance loans where the upfront costs of the home battery system installations are not met by the subsidies.